Sydney, Australia - 1 Feburary 2022 - Boardroom Ventures (BRV) announces an agreement to acquire the...

 At Express Virtual Meetings, we are highly experienced in providing managed virtual events and AGMs for clients across Australia.
 On top of a raft of features including moderated Q&A sessions, live voting and secure participant registration and verification processes, we also have advanced VEP security to protect your organisation and attendees.

-Make sure you have the right tools to prepare for your online shareholder meeting by contacting our virtual event experts, today!
+Make sure you have the right tools to prepare for your online shareholder meeting by booking a demo with our virtual event experts, today!